Hramchenko/hrssystem/README.md

 HRS Reconstruction System

 ## What is HRS Reconstruction System?
 HRS Reconstruction System is an experiment in computer vision.
-In this program I try to replace difficult mathematical calculations with a rendering on a video card.
+This program is an attempt to replace mathematical calculations with a rendering on a video card.

 ## System requirements
 qt5-devel package.